Sangi2805/king-of-snakes/README.md

 - On desktop: press **Enter** or click/tap to start
 - On mobile: tap to start
 - Controls:
-- Desktop: Arrow keys
+- Desktop/Laptop: Use arrow keys
-- Mobile: Swipe or on-screen controls
+- Mobile: Tap the screen to start and swipe to move
 - Eat white eggs to grow and score
 - Golden eggs reduce speed and length
 - Pink egg gives a level jump bonus